dkvz/win-personal-shortcuts/README.md

 https://github.com/gabdube/native-windows-gui/issues/232

 # TODO
-- [] Uncomment the windows subsystem thingy in main.rs.
+- [x] Uncomment the windows subsystem thingy in main.rs.
+- [] Rebrand this project to that it's linked more closely to its purpose of replacing ShadowPlay.